mathewseby/wordpress-installation/README.md

-# Create AWS Instance with Terraform and provision Wordpress using Ansible
+# Provision Wordpress in AWS using Terraform and Ansible

 This is a simple project which creates AWS infrastructure (VPC, subnets, ec2 instance, security group) using terraform and provision wordpress in the instance using ansible, after running `terraform apply` you can directly access the installation page of wordpress from web browser.
 The ansible role will be run directly after infrastructure creation by terraform.
-There project consist of following ways to create server and run Wordpress in it.
+This project consist of following ways to create server and run Wordpress in it.

 * Create EC2 and Install LAMP and Wordpress in server.
 * Create EC2 and use Docker to run MySQL and Wordpress in server.